Byron94odhiambo/ngao/ReadME.md

 # NGAO Security Platform

-NGAO (Next Generation Asset Observer) is a comprehensive cybersecurity platform designed for the Kenyan market, focusing on vulnerability assessment, compliance monitoring, and security scanning.
+NGAO (Next Generation Asset Observer) is a comprehensive cybersecurity platform designed for your asset security management, focusing on vulnerability assessment, compliance monitoring, and security scanning.

 ## Features